Originally published in 2025; updated for 2026 to reflect how labs integrate software, systems, tools, and procurement at scale.

-Why the right lab management tools matter
+Why does the right lab management system and tools matter?

 - Core scientific software: Systems designed to track workflows, samples, and experimental data.